gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - **Can use React Hooks** (`useState`, `useEffect`, `useActionState`, `useRouter`, `useContext`, custom hooks like `useAuth`).
     - **Can use browser APIs** and handle user events.
 - **In this project:**
-    - All form components in `src/features/auth/components/` (e.g., `login-form.tsx`).
+    - All form components in `src/features/auth/components/`.
-    - The `HomepageHeader` in `src/features/homepage/components/`.
+    - The `HomepageHeader` and related components in `src/features/homepage/components/`.
-    - Provider components like `src/providers/auth-session-provider.tsx`, `src/providers/posthog-provider.tsx`, and `src/providers/query-client-provider.tsx`.
+    - Provider components like `src/providers/auth-session-provider.tsx`, `src/providers/theme-provider.tsx`, and `src/providers/query-client-provider.tsx`.
     - The `useAuth` hook in `src/features/auth/hooks/use-auth.ts`.

 ### `'use server'` Directive